Curling Pins - Collecting and Trading

 Curling clubs often have printed rules of etiquette to foster a spirit of sportsmanship and good fun.
 One common rule is that curlers should congratulate teammates and opponents for good shots but that no curler should pass an adverse remark or gesture about a poor shot or smile at an opponent's misfortune.
 Another common rule is that players should not distract their opponents when they are delivering a stone and that they should stand still and not wander around the ice.

-At the national level, the Canadian Curling Association has adopted a code of ethics as an official supplement to the rules of curling.
+At the national level, the Curling Canada has adopted a code of ethics as an official supplement to the rules of curling.
 Two sections of the rules, in particular, "The Curlers' Code of Ethics" and "Fair Play", show how much fair play and ethics are a part of curling.

 Warren Hansen, in Curling : The History, The Players, The Game, has a chapter entitled "Rules and Etiquette".
 In the chapter, he mentions that the code of ethics was adopted to ensure that all curlers are aware of their personal responsibilities.
 He writes that " to the dismay of many, officiating and rules enforcement made its first appearance at the 1981 brier." (p.
 98) However, in most curling games played, curlers still police themselves.

 Doug Maxwell, in Canada Curls: The Illustrated History of Curling in Canada has an interesting chapter entitled "Victoria's Influence: The Moral Imperative."
 He states that "in the case of curling, the central tenets of behaviour, both of yesterday and today, are derived from Victorian times." (p.
 61) No true gentleman cheated at curling and that attitude still exists today.
 He writes that "obedience to the unenforceable" is a central tenet, the very foundation of curling.

 Curlers on Sunday in Niagara Falls